intermine/im-docs/docs/get-started/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  * InterMine uses an object-oriented data model, classes in the model and relationships between them are defined in an XML file.
 Depending on which data types you include you will need different classes and fields in the model, so the model is generated from a core model XML file and any number of `additions` files.
 These additions files can define extra classes to be added to the model and define extra fields for additional classes.

   * Elements of the model are represented by Java classes and references between them.
   * These Java classes map automatically to tables in the database schema.
   * The object model is defined as an XML file, that defines `classes`, their `attributes` and `references` between classes.
-You can read more about the XML format [ModelDescription here].
   * The Java classes and database schema are automatically generated from an XML file.

  * You can easily adapt InterMine to include your own data by creating new additions files, we'll see how to do this later.
  * All targets relating to the model for a Mine are in the `dbmodel` directory, go there now:

 .. code-block:: bash

-  > cd ~/git/intermine/malariamine/dbmodel
+  $ cd ~/git/intermine/malariamine/dbmodel

  * The core data model (and some extra model files) are defined in the `project.properties` file: